grippy/node-multivariate/README.md

 # Performance
 Load testing on localhost varies between 1200-1400rps on average (when tested on a MacBook Pro Core Duo w/ 2GB/667MHz/SDRAM).
+In a production environment it'll probably be way lower.
+Let me know what you discover.